omer-os/business-management-backend-api/README.md

 # business-management-backend-api

-commit messages :
+commit messages :\n
-✨feat - new feature
+✨feat - new feature \n
-🐛fix - fixing bugs in ui or feature side
+🐛fix - fixing bugs in ui or feature side\n
-📚docs - anything related to documenation or planing
+📚docs - anything related to documenation or planing\n